Outside of house plants, is there anything easier to kill than creativity?

 That’s a stupid idea

 Negativity can also be self-directed.
-We censure or criticize our own thoughts, using emotional and perceptual blocks to burden our creative thinking, such as:
+We censure or criticize our own thoughts, using emotional and perceptual blocks to burden our creative thinking.
+This can be even more debilitating when the situation feels wrong.

 - I’m not creative.